githubEdit

 Test migrations against a live chain

 You'll be asked to enter the URI of a live node and optionally provide a block hash.
-If a block hash is given, the state will be executed at the specified block hash on the provided network.
+If a block hasharrow-up-right is given, the state will be executed at the specified block hash on the provided network.

 To run the migrations on top of live state manually: